howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 Remember the GraphQL schema that you've been working with until now?
 Well, Prisma has a schema, too!
 You can think of the `prisma.schema` file as a *database schema*.
 It has three components:

 1. **Data source**: Specifies your database connection.
-1. **Generator**: Indicates that you want to genenerate Prisma Client.
+1. **Generator**: Indicates that you want to generate Prisma Client.
 1. **Data model**: Defines your application *models*.
 Each model will be mapped to a table in the underlying database.

 Prisma's unique data model bridges the gap to help you reason about your data in a way that maps very well to the underlying database, while still providing an abstraction that allows you to be productive with type safety and auto-completion.